 Students will receive more information upon acceptance into the program, including what to bring lists, airport arrival and departure flight windows, and more.

 Yes!
 Students may either leave campus (with parent/guardian authorization), or have friends or family members visit them on campus.
 Campus visits or outside activities should take place after 6:00 p.m. on weekdays or over the weekend.
 We recommend waiting until the start of the program before solidifying plans with family and friends.
 The second week is often the best time to visit.

 Students are very busy during the program and benefit from spending as much time on campus as possible.
 Friends and family members should keep this in mind when they are considering a visit.

 Residence Life Questions

 The MCAD “dorms” are essentially one- and two-bedroom apartments with common amenities such as private kitchens, baths, dressers, closets, air conditioning units, shared hallways, and keyed entrances.
 Male and female students live in separate buildings.
 The dorms are located directly across the lawn from the MCAD Main and Morrison Buildings, where classes take place.
 More information on housing can be found on the MCAD undergraduate housing page.

-Generally, there are two to four students per dorm.
+Generally, there are three to four students per dorm.
 Due to space limitations, single rooms cannot be accommodated.

 Safety is the number one priority of this program.
 Students live in the MCAD dorms, located immediately across the lawn from MCAD’s public safety office, which is accessible twenty-four hours a day.
 Main apartment buildings are also secured, both at the main entrance and individual apartment doors, by keyed entry.
 These dorms are staffed with trained resident advisors who live in the dorms with the students throughout the program.
 Students are not allowed to leave campus without supervision at any point and there is a program staff person with them at all times.